Louth county football team: All Stars

+Internationals

+Two Louth players have represented Ireland versus Australia in the International Rules Series in recent years, Paddy Keenan and Ciarán Byrne.

 Team of the Millennium

 The team below was chosen from a list of 75 nominees by the County Board in February 2000.
 Their aim was to select the best 15 players who had ever played for Louth in their respective positions, since the foundation of the GAA in 1884 up to the Millennium year, 2000.